navidys/ocibuilder/README.md

 | mount      | Mounts a working container's root filesystem for manipulation.
 | umount     | Unmounts the root file system of the specified working containers.
 | pull       | Pull an image from the specified registry.
+| push       | Pushes an image to a specified registry location.
 | reset      | Reset local storage.
 | rm         | Remove one or more working containers.
 | rmi        | Remove one or more images from local storage.